Bachelorarbeiten

 Masterarbeiten zur Datenanalyse

-Sie lernen kennen:Python programming, data analysis
+Sie lernen kennen:Python programming, machine learning, track reconstruction, algorithm optimization

 Referent:Prof. Dr. Torben Ferber

-Letzte Änderung:27.11.2024
+Letzte Änderung:28.11.2025

 Thema:Search for dark photons and axionlike particles in single-photon events at Belle II